esor111/hostel-new-server/README.md

   }
 }

-by using json what are the places going to be effected?
+by using json what are the places going to be effected? information course & institution ??? where is the actual GAP?

+is there any api related to room booking not the bed booking? what are information that are irrrelevent information gap between single guest booking and multi guest booking

+mismatch with bedids

+need to talk about the room layout and bed  layout